 Peter Wehner (@Peter_Wehner), a senior fellow at the Ethics and Public Policy Center, served in the previous three Republican administrations and is a contributing opinion writer.

 To which I would add: (1) Subscribe to the New York Times, whence this comes.
-(2) The Lindsay Graham quote reminds me of this Mike Pence quote just before the election: “Character matters to the presidency and Donald Trump will bring the highest level of integrity to the highest office in the land.
+(2) The Lindsey Graham quote reminds me of this Mike Pence quote just before the election: “Character matters to the presidency and Donald Trump will bring the highest level of integrity to the highest office in the land.
 You can count on it.”
 Perhaps Pence should resign on principle?
 He certainly thought Clinton should.

 Quote of the Day

 Always borrow money from a pessimist.
 He wont expect it back.~Oscar Wilde

 Request email delivery